damini-gits/Web-Development/README.md

 # Web-Development
-This login page is all about using html,css and javascript.
+These pages is all about using html,css and javascript.